mbell195/Tech-Docs-To-Diagrams/readme.md

 **Maintained by:** Marc Bell

-Accelerates technical documentation by automatically generating Mermaid diagrams directly from written drafts.
+Accelerates technical documentation by automatically generating Mermaid diagrams directly from written drafts using OpenAI or Google Gemini.
 Users can manually fine-tune the code via a visual editor for engineering precision, then apply DALL-E 3 or Imagen 3 to instantly beautify the diagram flows.
 This hybrid approach combines the reliability of version-controlled data with the aesthetic quality of professional design tools, all within an automated GitHub workflow.

 ## 📂 Project Structure